 The Riders disappeared into the Arden Glade, a hunting forest which followed the River from the ruins of Os’ Gilieth to the Bridge of Cuts.
 When they re-emerged they marched in single file, leading their horses by thin metallic reins.
 They were followed by a flock of madly cawing black birds of a type not found in the Duchy of Mortain.
 The birds sounded possessed, their screeches harshly dissonant in the calm afternoon air.

 Aliénor walked to the edge of the verge which marked the south-east section of the chateau lawn.
-Even though she could not converse with most animals, she could easily deduce meaning from the terror in the birds’ cries.
+Even though she could not converse with crows, she could easily deduce meaning from the terror in the birds’ cries.
 They were warning the world of the approach of a great evil.

 From a distance the Riders’ mithraël armor gleamed in the sun.
 From up close their armor was bent and scuffed.
-[The looks of exhaustion on their faces wearied those who perceived it.]
+The looks of exhaustion on their faces wearied observers.
 Their leader was a tall, gaunt, dark-haired man with scarred, chiseled features and tired eyes.
-He approached the Lady Ithilæn followed by his entourage.
+He approached the Lady Ithilæn; he was followed by his entourage.

-The Chamberlain, Gui de Ruisseau , at Aliénor’s right hand, leaned over and said in a thin, nasal voice, “Disarm them!”
+The Chamberlain, Gui de Ruisseau, stood at Aliénor’s right hand.
+He leaned over and said in a thin, nasal voice, “Disarm them!”
 He gave his advice like an order, as he always did with women.
 The Lady Ithilæn looked at him in disbelief.
 Gui was a florid, fat knight.
 Despite the weather, he wore a heavy crimson velvet cape, lined with ermine and trimmed with a sable collar.
 It stank.
 She looked at him for signs of deceit, but he was not hiding anything.
 The fool, she thought.
-He has no idea that these Riders are haffen-ælf.
+He has no idea that these Riders are haffen-ælves.
 She said, “Good Sir Knight please notice how proud these warriors are.
 They will not let us disarm them.
 I am certain they mean me no harm, so why the bother?
 Kindly escort their leader and his entourage onto the lawn.
 The rest of our guests can camp in the Arden Glade.”